 Now, lets us delve a little deeper into Chapter 13 bankruptcy in Louisiana.

 The bankruptcy Means Test compares your earnings to other household’s income in Louisiana.
 In case your median income is lower than the state’s average earnings figure, then you are eligible for a Chapter 7 bankruptcy discharge.

 And in the event you earn more than the average income in Louisiana, Chapter 13 will be more recommendable.
 Now, in some cases, some debtors can be eligible for Chapter 7 irrespective of the fact that their earnings are higher than the average income amount for their family size.

-Some specific living expenses are subtracted from gross earnings to establish disposable income.
+Furthermore, some specific living expenses are subtracted from gross earnings to establish disposable income.
 In case the disposable income surpasses a given figure, then you are not eligible for a Chapter 7 bankruptcy discharge.
 The Means Test data changes from time to time.
 So you must confirm that the data you utilize to calculate the Means Test is the most recent figures.
-At the moment, data used in Louisiana bankruptcy cases applies to bankruptcy cases filed on or after May 1, 2020.
+At the moment, data used in Louisiana bankruptcy cases applies to bankruptcy cases filed on or after November 1, 2020.
 The Louisiana average income factors in the people in your household.